mikebattista/PowerShell-WSL-Interop/README.md

 * (Optionally) Update the `$F` switch within `Import-WSLCommands` to map the commands to the bash completion functions returned by `complete | grep <COMMAND>$` within bash (e.g. `complete -F _longopt less` means bash uses the `_longopt` function to complete for `less`)
     * Note: bash loads shell completion functions on demand for many commands so you may need to attempt argument completion within bash first for a given command before `complete` will return its completion spec.
 * (Optionally) Define a hash table called `$WSLDefaultParameterValues` and set default arguments for commands using the pattern `$WSLDefaultParameterValues["<COMMAND>"] = "<ARGS>"`

+## Known Issues

+* PowerShell treats parameters as case-insensitive so will not differentiate between CompletionResults that only differ by case (e.g. -a and -A).
+Completion results returned by bash that only differ by case will be treated as one CompletionResult.
+You can still pass both variants on the command line, but argument completion will only present one.